folio-org/mod-inventory-update/README.md

 If the client needs to pair up error reports in the response with any original records it holds itself, the client can set an identifier in the inventory record set property "processing".
-The name and content of that property is entirely up to the client, Inventory Update will simply return the data it gets, so it could be a simple sequence number for the batch, like
+The name and content of that property is entirely up to the client, MIU will simply return the data it gets, so it could be a simple sequence number for the batch, like

 ```